Sun damage is a broad term that includes the development of benign and cancerous changes.

 Vessel changes can be hidden by cosmetic agents such as Clinique products, and others

-Increased pigmentation can be difficult to treat, but methods we use include creams and peels.
+Increased pigmentation can be difficult to treat, but methods we use involve creams.

 Sun spots / actinic keratoses